saasquatch/raisins/packages/stencil-docs-target/README.md

 ## Raisins Stencil Docs Target

 A [custom docs target](https://stenciljs.com/docs/docs-custom) for Stencil that generates a file compatible with `@raisins/schema` library description format.
 The generated file powers the user experience in the `@raisins/react` editor and functionality of `@raisins/core`.
-Component packages require these custom stencil docs to work with the raisins editor, be sure to annotate your components and attributes.
+Component packages require these custom stencil docs to work with the raisins editor - be sure to annotate your components and attributes.

 ## Component Annotations
 | Tag |Description | example |